katarzyna-dusza/k8s-medium/Readme.md

 minikube addons enable ingress

 # Check if the Ingress controller is there:
-kc get po -n kube-system
+kubectl get po -n kube-system

 # Add this line to your /etc/hosts:
 # 192.168.99.XXX - it's IP of the minikube cluster.